swiri021/PAM50_Classifier_for_PRCA/README.md

 import pandas as pd
 from cls.PAM50_classifier import PAM50_CLS

+# Expression data has to be median centered and EntrezID indexed
 df = pd.read_csv('cls/dataset/example_expr.csv', index_col=0)

 # score_softmax = True : It means desicision score will be calculated to softmax(0~1).